https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

 New Zealand are playing at just their third World Cup and will be looking to make history by reaching the knockout stages for the first time.

-The All Whites caused plenty of shocks on their last appearance in 2010, drawing all three games and finishing above world champions Italy, but just missed out on a place in the last 16.
+The All Whites caused plenty of shocks on their last appearance in 2010, drawing all three games and finishing above world champions Italy, but they just missed out on a place in the last 16.

 New Zealand breezed through Oceania qualifying, winning all their games, and will be looking for nine-goal striker Chris Wood to lead their charge in North America.